chozabu/FriendMap/readme.md

 cd Development\RSsourcefolder\plugins\
 git clone git@github.com:chozabu/FriendMap.git
 </pre>

+####Build It
+The time has now come to rebuild RetroShare using QtCreator.
+This will rebuild RetroShare, and all of the plugins.

 ####Install FriendMap Plugin
 * Copy FriendMap.dll from your build output folder to Retroshare\Data\extensions or to %appdata%\RetroShare\extensions